Racial Equity Statement

 Thank you for listening everyone.
 Stay safe.
 Stay healthy.
 Stay involved.
 We’ll keep you posted.

-SLO REP’s DEI initiatives and programs have been underwritten by a generous grant provided by the City of San Luis Obispo through their Diversity, Equity and Inclusion Task Force.
+SLO REP’s DEI initiatives and programs were underwritten in 2021 by a generous grant provided by the City of San Luis Obispo through their Diversity, Equity and Inclusion Task Force.